 Options For Removing Dust From Wood After Sanding

-Yes, and it’s an excellent option.
-It will clean the wood surface, and it will also promote the easy absorption of your stain by the wood, providing a rich and handsome finish.
+Mineral spirits will clean the wood surface and promote the easy absorption of your finish by the wood, providing a rich and handsome look.

 Pour a little bit of mineral spirits on a clean shop rag or microfiber cloth and gently wipe the wood slowly with the grain.
 Avoid circular or scrubbing motions, and switch to a clean part of the rag with each swipe to not simply spread the dust from one place to another.
 If your rag or cloth gets dirty as more dust is gathered, replace it with a clean one and continue until the cleaning is complete.